SS Normandie

 SS Normandie was a French ocean liner built in Saint-Nazaire, France, for the French Line Compagnie Générale Transatlantique (CGT).
 She entered service in 1935 as the largest and fastest passenger ship afloat, crossing the Atlantic in a record 4.14 days, and remains the most powerful steam turbo-electric-propelled passenger ship ever built.

-Normandies novel design and lavish interiors led many to consider her the greatest of ocean liners.
 During service as the flagship of the CGT, she made 139 westbound transatlantic crossings from her home port of Le Havre to New York City.
 Normandie held the Blue Riband for the fastest transatlantic crossing at several points during her service career, during which was her main rival.

 During the Second World War, Normandie was seized by U.S. authorities at New York and renamed USS Lafayette.
 In 1942, while being converted to a troopship, the liner caught fire and capsized onto her port side and came to rest, half submerged, on the bottom of the Hudson River at Pier 88 (the site of the current Manhattan Cruise Terminal).
 Although salvaged at great expense, restoration was deemed too costly and she was scrapped in October 1946.